powerhome/Power-Sketch-Plugin/README.md

 npm install -g skpm
 ```

 Log in.
 You will be asked for a token ([how to generate a personal token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)).
+Check off "Repo" when creating the token.

 ```
 skpm login